How do you bring startup innovation speed to established businesses and enterprises? The answer, The Skunk Works Canvas.

 Oh.
 And the leader owns the deadline too.
 You do have a deadline, don’t you?

-The project must – yes, I do mean must – resolve this issue very quickly – or the corporate cogs will quickly eat up the inventive potential of the new brand / new product / service.
+The project must – yes, I do mean must – resolve this time / resource issue very quickly – or the corporate cogs will quickly eat up the inventive potential of the new brand / new product / service.

 4. Pain and Price

-Like all startups, a new service need to resolve a pain (rather than offer an incremental gain) if it is to gain sufficient traction fast enough to stand on its own two feet.
+Like all startups, a new service needs to resolve a pain (rather than offer an incremental gain) if it is to gain sufficient traction fast enough to stand on its own two feet.

-However, to remain in the bordered sandbox the skunk project needs to identify the customer pain and the potential price that they will pay to remove that pain.
+However, to remain in the bordered sandbox the skunk project needs to iterate until it is able to identify the customer pain and the potential price that they will pay to remove that pain.

 The combination of ‘what pain’ and ‘what price’ should be two questions to start each and every Skunk project review.